Opening Hours Open 7 days a week

 The Home Office defines full-time as a 30-hour working week.

 If they are self-employed, they must employ the workers directly.
-If they are a director of a company or member of a partnership, they must have created 2 new posts.
+If they are a director of a company or a member of a partnership, they must have created 2 new posts.
 Both team members of an entrepreneurial team can use the same evidence for creating employment.

 Tier 1 (Entrepreneur) migrants who invest in the same business and are not part of an entrepreneurial team may not use the same evidence of job creation.
 If the applicant is not the sole partner or director of the business or businesses, they must confirm: